A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Elements of the Integral Solution

 By replacing $f$ in \eqref{eq:right local integral transformed} with the above interpolant, and integrating the result analytically, we find that

 where the weights for integration are

 Modifications of the above can be made to accommodate additional interpolation points, as well as techniques for shock capturing.
-In the latter case, methods have been devised following the idea of WENO reconstruction \cite{jiang1996efficient} to create quadrature methods that can address non-smooth features including shocks and cusps \cite{christlieb2020NDAD,christlieb2020nonuniformHJE,christlieb2016weno}.
-Additional details on the WENO quadrature, including the reconstruction stencils can be found in chapter 3.
-In \cite{christlieb2020nonuniformHJE}, we developed a quadrature rule using the exponential polynomial basis, which offers additional flexibility in capturing localized features through a ``shape" parameter introduced in the basis.
-These tools offer a promising approach to addressing problems with discontinuities in the material properties as well as more complex domains with non-smooth boundaries.
+In the latter case, methods have been devised following the idea of WENO reconstruction \cite{jiang1996efficient} to create quadrature methods that can address non-smooth features including shocks and cusps \cite{christlieb2020nonuniformHJE,christlieb2016weno}.
+In \cite{christlieb2020nonuniformHJE}, quadrature rules were developed using the exponential polynomial basis, which offers additional flexibility in capturing localized features through a ``shape" parameter in the basis functions.
+Such tools offer a promising approach to addressing problems with discontinuities in the material properties as well as more complex domains with non-smooth boundaries.
 Despite the notable differences in the type of approximating function used for the operand, the process is essentially identical to the example shown here.
 We also wish to point out that certain issues may arise when $\alpha \gg 1$ (i.e., $\Delta t \ll 1$).
 In such circumstances, when the weights are computed on-the-fly, the kernel function can be replaced with a Taylor expansion \cite{causley2014higher}.
 Otherwise, this results in a ``narrow" Green's function that is vastly under-resolved by the mesh, which causes wave phenomena to remain stagnant.
 Our experience has found this situation to be quite rare, but it is something to be aware of when a small CFL number is used in a simulation.